rarepixel-studio/farsi/README.md

 This package provides Farsi tools for PHP developers.
 ## Jalali (Higri Shamsi) Date
 The `JalaliDate` class represents Iranian calendar.
 It calculates leap years based on data referenced in [this wiki page](https://fa.wikipedia.org/wiki/گاه‌شماری_رسمی_ایران).
+According to the tests done in `tests/SallarJdatetimeTest.php`, for years between 1343 and 1473, the leap years in this calendar perfectly matches those of `calculated` leap years based on the proposed calculation rules.
+But it should be considered that Iranian calendar is based on astronomical observations and, unlike the Georgian, it is not a rule-based calendar.

 The following code shows how you can convert a `DateTime` object into a `JalaliDate` one and then print it according to a desired format.
 All you need is using `JalaliDate::fromDateTime()` method and take a look at `JalaliFormatter::$conversionFunctions` array to know what to pass to `JalaliDate::format()` function as format string.